Rallying

 Start your journey!

-It’s an email with a mandatory reference number for booking your course, information about the training school, and details on how to apply for your first licence.
+You can kickstart your career right here by ordering your Introduction to Motorsport Course pack.
+This email will provide you with a mandatory reference number for booking your course, information about the training school, and details on how to apply for your first licence.

 Rally Navigators

-Navigators give pacenotes to the driver.
-By reading a short-hand description of the corner ahead, the navigator provides an invaluable resource to the driver as he attempts to navigate the twists and turns of the upcoming terrain.
+Navigators provide pacenotes to the driver, offering a shorthand description of the corner ahead.
+This invaluable resource aids the driver in navigating the twists and turns of the upcoming terrain.

-There are far fewer restrictions on obtaining a Rally Navigator licence than any of the driving grades.
-There is no mandatory training day at a rally school, and the medical requirements are much more simple.
-Most people can obtain this licence quickly and jump right in the car.
+Obtaining a Rally Navigator licence involves far fewer restrictions than securing driving grades.
+There is no mandatory training day at a rally school, and the medical requirements are much simpler.
+As a result, most individuals can quickly obtain this licence and jump right into the car.

 Classes

-Throughout the calendar of rally events, you may see different classes of rally car in different events.
-Each class is subject to stringent technical requirements that separate who you actually compete against on the rally.
-This allows multiple winners across different classes in addition to the overall winner.
-No matter what car you enter, you are bound to find a place to compete.
+Throughout the calendar of rally events, you may encounter various classes of rally cars competing in different events.
+Each class is subject to stringent technical requirements that dictate who you compete against in the rally, allowing for multiple winners across different classes in addition to the overall winner.
+Regardless of the car you enter, you're sure to find a place to compete.

-For a full list of classes, we recommend reading Appendix 29.1 of the Motorsport Ireland Yearbook.
-This gives a full breakdown of each class and its requirements.
+For a complete list of classes, we recommend reading Appendix 29.1 of the Motorsport Ireland Yearbook, which provides a detailed breakdown of each class and its requirements.